Rustan's: History

+Early years

-Rustan's Department Store was established in 1952 by spouses, Bienvenido Tantoco, Sr. and Gliceria Rustia Tantoco.
+Rustan's Department Store was established in 1952 by spouses, Benny Tantoco and Gliceria (née Rustia) Tantoco.
 Rustan's is a portmanteau of the couple's respective family names.
 Following a trip by the couple to Europe, Rustan's Department Store began as a set of goods displayed for sale in the couple's living room.
-Eventually, the Tantocos expanded the business to a small gift shop located in San Marcelino, Manila.
+Eventually, the Tantocos expanded the business to a small gift shop located along San Marcelino Street, Manila.
 In the following decade, it grew into a full-fledged department store.

 By the 1960s, Rustan's successfully introduced several international and haute couture brands to the Philippines for the first time including Yves Saint Laurent and Christian Dior.
-By 1970, the flagship store opened in Makati and the building became well-known for its blue external tile work for many decades and was sometimes referred to as the "Jewel box."
+By 1970, the flagship store opened in Makati and the building became well known for its blue external tile work for many decades and was sometimes referred to as the "Jewel box."
 More brands followed including Lacoste, Lanvin, Gucci, and others.

 To facilitate this growth, Rustan Marketing Corporation was established in 1964 to introduce brands to the store and also undertake nationwide distribution of renowned brands.
 Today, this continues with a diversified portfolio of brands within beauty and personal care, apparel, watches, luggage, footwear, accessories, home, and lifestyle products.

+By 1973, it opened a second major store in Cubao, Quezon City and a third at Mango Square, Cebu City in 1981.

+1978 elections; Tantocos' legal issues

+During the 1978 elections for the Interim Batasang Pambansa, the Rustan's department store in Manila was claimed by Fr.
+James Reuter, a Jesuit priest and writer, to have required its employees to register for the elections within the store itself, then later vote for KBL candidates in the same venue as well, lest they lose their employment.

+Due to alleged ties with President Ferdinand Marcos and First Lady Imelda Marcos, several legal cases were filed against Rustan's owners Benny and Gliceria Tantoco after the Marcos couple were ousted in February 1986 during the People Power Revolution.
+On October 21, 1988, U.S. Attorney Rudy Giuliani indicted the Tantoco couple, alongside Ferdinand and Imelda Marcos, for conspiring to "embezzle[...] certain Philippine government funds."
+In 1996, Benny Tantoco settled a lawsuit for $1 million over the ownership of the Marcos couple's house in Honolulu, Hawaii.
+The Tantoco couple's cases would only end in 2023 when the Supreme Court affirmed the Sandiganbayan's 2019 dismissal of their 1987 embezzlement case.